vak365/AIDLab/Lab Guide.md

 First, let us set the stage by performing the following steps:

-1. Under **SQL Scripts** in the `Develop` hub within Synapse Analytics Studio, select the script called `Exercise 4 - Investigate query performance`.
+1. Under **SQL Scripts** in the `Develop` hub within Synapse Analytics Studio, select the script called `Ex 4 Task 2 - Investigate query performance`.
 2. Change the **Connect to** drop-down to the **SQLPool01** database.
 3. Select line 1 and then select `Run`.